SERVIR-Amazonia/suriname-training/flood-mapping/02_FloodMapping.md

 ## 2. Filter images before/after the event

 Once the collections are ready to be used, we will filter the SAR collection to get images from any day before the floods and the closest day after the flood.
+In this example, we will use images from 2022-01-16 and 2022-03-17 for the before and after, respectively.
+Unfortunately, there was no enough record of images between March 5 and March 17, when the flooding was at its maximum.

 ```javascript
 // Filter images BEFORE the event and apply filter to reduce noise: